Zohran Mamdani for Mayor of New York City

 Cuomo’s SuperPAC “Fix the City can be hard to distinguish from his official campaign.
 It is run by Steven M. Cohen, a member of Mr. Cuomo’s inner circle for decades, and its messaging closely mirrors that of the official campaign.
 A New York City Campaign Finance Board investigation determined that because the campaign’s messaging was so similar to the super PAC’s, they were most likely colluding,” Nicholas Fandos reported of donations to the Cuomo campaign (Nicholas Fandos, “The Business Interests Bankrolling Andrew Cuomo’s Run for Mayor,” 1 June 2025), noting, “Millions of dollars more have arrived from labor unions, tech companies, real estate developers and landlords who have a direct financial stake in the election’s outcome — grand gestures that, while legal, raise pressing ethical questions about the motivations behind their generosity.
 Mr. Mamdani, Mr. Myrie, Ms. Adams, Mr. Lander, Mr. Stringer, Mr. Blake and Jessica Ramos, a Democratic state senator, have said that if elected, they would lobby the board to halt increases, even though landlords are increasingly saying they are not making enough to keep units in rentable condition.
 (Mihir Zaveri, “How the N.Y.C.
 Mayoral Candidates Plan to Solve the Housing Crisis,” New York Times, 1 June 2025).

-Andrew Cuomo is the frontrunner according to all the polls but the worst governor in the history of New York would be a disaster as mayor and no one interested in good government should rank him in the second mayoral election to use ranked choice voting.
+Andrew Cuomo was the frontrunner according to all the polls except the very last Emerson College survey but the worst governor in the history of New York would be a disaster as mayor and came in a distant second on June 24 despite having started with a nearly 40-point lead in the early polls.

-Third, do not rank Andrew Cuomo if you care about this city: the power-hungry and corrupt former governor left office in disgrace after being accused of sexual harassment and sexual assault by at least 11 different women and after killing more than 15,000 New Yorkers in the COVID-19 pandemic by blithely disregarding public health strictures and moving people infected with the Corona virus into nursing homes.
-As the Working Families Party suggests, Don’t Rank Evil Andrew for Mayor — DREAM~!
+I did not rank Andrew Cuomo if you care about this city: the power-hungry and corrupt former governor left office in disgrace after being accused of sexual harassment and sexual assault by at least 11 different women and after killing more than 15,000 New Yorkers in the COVID-19 pandemic by blithely disregarding public health strictures and moving people infected with the Corona virus into nursing homes.
+As the Working Families Party suggested, Don’t Rank Evil Andrew for Mayor — DREAM~!

 I would have recommended New York State Senator Jessica Ramos and intended to rank her second on my ballot; she represents me in the 13th State Senate district in western Queens; but on June 6, she dropped a stink bomb in the primary race by endorsing Andrew Cuomo while remaining on the ballot (Courtney Gross & Spectrum News staff, “Jessica Ramos endorses Andrew Cuomo, stays on ballot,” NY1, 6 June 2025).